-and Cboe, NYSE BQT also competes with the consolidated data feed.
+In addition to competing with proprietary data products from Nasdaq and Cboe, NYSE BQT also competes with the consolidated data feed.
 However, the Exchange does not claim that NYSE BQT is a substitute for consolidated data with respect to requirements under the Vendor Display Rule, which is Regulation NMS Rule 603(c).

 The fact that this filing is proposing reductions in certain fees, fee credits, and free trial periods is itself confirmation of the inherently competitive nature of the market for the sale of proprietary market data.
-For example, Cboe recently filed proposed rule changes to reduce certain of its Cboe One Feed fees and noted that it attracted two additional customers because of the reduced fees.65
+For example, Choe recently filed proposed rule changes to reduce certain of its Choe One Feed fees and noted that it attracted two additional customers because of the reduced fees.
+67

-The Exchange notes that NYSE Arca BBO, NYSE Arca Trades, and NYSE BQT are entirely optional.
+The Exchange notes that NYSE American BBO, NYSE American Trades, and NYSE BQT are entirely optional.
 The Exchange and its affiliates are not required to make the proprietary data products that are the subject of this proposed rule change available or to offer any specific pricing alternatives to any customers, nor is any firm or investor required to purchase these data products.
-Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations,66 a customer's decision whether to purchase any of the Exchange's proprietary market data feeds is entirely discretionary.
-Most firms that choose to subscribe to proprietary market data products from the Exchange and its affiliates do so for the primary goals of using them to increase their revenues, reduce their expenses, and in some instances compete directly with the Exchange's trading services.
-Such firms are able to determine for themselves whether or not the products in question or any other similar products are attractively priced.
-If market data products from the Exchange and its affiliates do not provide sufficient value to firms based on the uses those firms may have for it, such firms may simply choose to conduct their business operations in ways that do not use the products.67 A clear illustration of this point is the fact that today, NYSE BQT has just one subscriber.
+Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations,68 a customer's decision whether to purchase any of the Exchange's proprietary market data feeds is entirely discretionary.
+Most firms that choose to subscribe to the proprietary market data products from the Exchange and its affiliates do so for the primary goals of using them to increase their revenues, reduce their expenses, and in some instances compete directly with the Exchange's trading services.
+Such firms are able to determine for themselves whether or not